 "Our lives are as busy and crazy as ever, but we are both so grateful to be able to help our courageous and inspiring survivors, and to be part of a growing worldwide abolition movement.
 This is the legacy of hope that we want to leave for our children".

-Sarah has written a book about her experiences working with slavery survivors, "This Is No Ordinary Joy,' which will be released on Amazon June 5, 2013.
+Sarah has written a book about her experiences working with slavery survivors, "This Is No Ordinary Joy,' which is available on Amazon.

 Join Our Community to Learn more.